Visit BenQ Education website for education solutions

 Cart Mounted Projectors

-If you don’t want to put the unit on the ceiling or the floor, you can use an AV cart to place the projector to the side of the hitting area.
+If you don’t want to install a mount on the ceiling, you can use an AV cart to place the projector to the side of the hitting area.
 This is a popular approach with “Sim-in-a-Box” packages since it doesn’t require any mounting.
-To place the cart behind and beside the hitting area, you can use either a short throw projector like the LU935ST, or a less expensive model such as the $1699 LU710 where the cart is further back.
+You simply place the cart behind and beside the hitting area, then use either a short throw projector like the BenQ AH700ST or LU935ST, or a less expensive model such as the $1699 BenQ LU710 if you have room to place the cart further back.

-The biggest problem with carts is that they have the highest risk of a shadow, especially if you have both right and left handed golfers hitting on both sides of the hitting area.
-You can also get alignment issues if the cart is accidently bumped or moved.
+The biggest problem with carts is that they have the highest risk of creating a shadow, especially if you have both right- and left-handed golfers hitting from both sides of the playing area.
+You can also get alignment issues if the cart is accidentally bumped or moved.

 Aspect Ratio and Lens Shift